The quantum Ising chain for beginners: Diagonalisation of : the time-independent case.

 Assuming $h_{\mathrm{imp}}\ll h$, show that, for $L\to\infty$, $1 \simeq 2h_{\mathrm{imp}} \int_{0}^{2\pi} \! \frac{\ud k}{2\pi} \Tr \Big( \left(\H_{k}-2\epsilon_{\mu} \right)^{-1} \paulitau^z \Big)$.
 Calculate the trace using $\H_{k}=\epsilon_k \nep^{i\theta_k\paulitau^x/2}\,\paulitau^z\,\nep^{-i\theta_k\paulitau^x/2}$ with $\tan\theta_k=\frac{J\sin k}{h-J\cos k}$, and perform the integral over $k$.
 Give an expression for $\epsilon_{\mu}$ approximated to second order in $h_{\mathrm{imp}}/J$. } \end{Problem}

-\begin{Problem}[Anderson localisation of states for the disordered Ising chain.]
-Consider the model with disorder in both $J_j$ and $h_j$.
+\revision{The next problem helps in understanding that the presence of disorder changes the nature of the eigenstates, from being extended in space (plane-wave-like) to being space localized.} \begin{Problem}[Anderson localization of states for the disordered Ising chain.]
+Consider the model with the disorder in both $J_j$ and $h_j$.
 Assume that $J_j\in[J_{\min},1]$ and $h_j\in[0,h_{\max}]$ are uniformly distributed, with $J_{\min}>0$.
-Numerically solve the Bogoliubov-de Gennes equations Eq.~\eqref{static-BdG:eqn} and show that, whatever the choice of $h_{\max}$ and $J_{\min}$, the spinor eigenfunctions $\W_{j\mu}\defuguale \left( \right)$ are localised in space.
-This means that these eigenfunctions are uniformly bounded by a function exponentially decaying over a characteristic length-scale $\xi_{\mathrm{loc}}$, the so-called localisation length.
+Numerically solve the Bogoliubov-de Gennes equations Eq.~\eqref{static-BdG:eqn} and show that, whatever the choice of $h_{\max}$ and $J_{\min}$, the spinor eigenfunctions $\W_{j\mu}\defuguale \left( \right)$ are localized in space.
+This means that these eigenfunctions are uniformly bounded by a function exponentially decaying over a characteristic length-scale $\xi_{\mathrm{loc}}$, the so-called localization length.
 More formally, fixing $h_{\max}$ and $J_{\min}$, there exists a $\xi_{\mathrm{loc}}$ such that

 where $l_\mu$ depends on $\mu$ and $C$ is a constant.
-This phenomenon can be clearly seen when the system size exceeds the localisation length, $L>\xi_{\mathrm{loc}}$.
-Study localisation also using the inverse participation ratio~\cite{Del_review,50:book}
+This phenomenon can be seen when the system size exceeds the localization length, $L>\xi_{\mathrm{loc}}$.
+Study localization also using the inverse participation ratio~\cite{Del_review,50:book}

-Average $\text{IPR}_\mu$ over $\mu$ and verify that it tends towards a constant value, for increasing $L$. \footnote{Observe that plane-wave delocalised states have $\text{IPR}=1/L$, while fully localised states have $\text{IPR}=1$.} \end{Problem}
+Average $\text{IPR}_\mu$ over $\mu$ and verify that it tends towards a constant value, for increasing $L$. \footnote{Observe that plane-wave delocalized states have $\text{IPR}=1/L$, while fully localized states have $\text{IPR}=1$. \revision{The problem of Anderson localization in the Kitaev model -- the fermionic representation of the quantum ising chain -- has been considered in~\cite{minutillo2023topological}.}} \end{Problem}

-The space localisation phenomenon discussed in the previous problem is an example of {\em Anderson localisation}, see Refs.~\cite{Del_review,50:book}.
-In the fermionic representation, the non-interacting quasiparticle excitations $\opgammadag{\mu}$ are space localised.
-In the spin representation, this is equivalent to saying that the non-interacting dressed domain-wall excitations are localised.
-This can be seen using a heuristic argument which amounts to applying the Jordan-Wigner transformation, Eq.~\eqref{JW-trasfo:eqn}, to the definition of $\opgammadag{\mu}$, Eq.~\eqref{gamma_c_transf}.
-One obtains

-Let us consider the case $h_{\max}\ll J_{\min}$, where the ground-state doublet is well approximated by the states in Eq.~\eqref{pim:eqn}, see also discussion below.
-By applying the operator in Eq.~\eqref{gsp:eqn} to the ground state, $\hat{K}_j$ essentially acts only on the site $l_\mu$ where $\U_{j{\mu}}$ and $\V_{j{\mu}}$ are localised.
-Its action consists of flipping all the spins for $j<l_\mu$ thereby creating a domain wall.

-The fact that excitations are localised domain walls has an important physical consequence: the excitations cannot destroy the long-range order of the ground state in the ferromagnetic phase.
-They can alter the state only locally, and long-range order is preserved.
-Indeed, in the thermodynamic limit the correlator $\lim_{l\to\infty}|\langle \PauliSigma_j^x\PauliSigma_{j+l}^x\rangle|$ is always finite. ~\footnote{See Sec.~\ref{sec:correlations} for the evaluation of this correlator.}